hubchev/make_a_pull_request/README.md

 Push your changes using the command `git push`:

 ```
-git push -u origin your-branch-name
+git push -u origin your-new-branch-name
 ```

-replacing `your-branch-name` with the name of the branch you created earlier.
+replacing `your-new-branch-name` with the name of the branch you created earlier.

 <details>
 <summary> <strong>If you get any errors while pushing, click here:</strong> </summary>